-This Hillside Safety Improvement Measures and Process Manual provides guidance for compliance with specific town regulations applicable to building and construction on all land within the Hillside Development Area, as designated and defined pursuant to Section 2202 of Article 22 of the Zoning Ordinance of the Town of Paradise Valley, that is, the "Hillside Development Regulations."
-This manual does not modify or change any requirements or approval processes required pursuant to the Hillside Development Regulations, but it does supplement the Hillside Development Regulations with specific requirements related to building and construction activities within the Hillside Development Area to ensure construction plans and construction activities on properties within the Hillside Development Area are conducted in a manner that improves safety.

-In furtherance of this purpose, the Town Engineer may require a Safety Improvement Plan ("SIP") (as defined in the Requirements section below) to reduce the negative impacts of construction activities in the Hillside Development Area on the surrounding neighborhoods by mitigating potential civil engineering infrastructure failure; subsurface or hillside seismic refraction damage that may result in future landslides; falling boulders; subsurface or surface erosion; subsurface water erosion created by seismic cracks or fissures; noise; and/or dust.

-A Construction Staging Plan ("CSP," as defined in Requirements section below) is required for all construction activities in Hillside Development Areas.
+- 1. The Hillside Safety Improvement Measures and Review Process provides guidance for compliance with specific town regulations applicable to building and construction on all land within the "Hillside Development Area," as such is designated and defined pursuant to Section 2202 of Article 22 of the Zoning Ordinance of the Town of Paradise Valley, that is, the "Hillside Development Regulations."
+This manual does not modify or change any requirements or approval processes required pursuant to the Hillside Development Regulations, but it does supplement the Hillside Development Regulations with specific requirements related to building and construction activities within the Hillside Development Area to ensure construction plans and construction activities on properties within the Hillside Development Area are conducted in a manner that improves safety. - 2.
+In furtherance of this purpose, the Town Engineer may require a Safety Improvement Plan ("SIP") (as defined in the subsection E.1, Requirements) to reduce the negative impacts of construction activities in the Hillside Development Area on the surrounding neighborhoods by mitigating potential civil engineering infrastructure failure; subsurface or hillside seismic refraction damage that may result in future landslides; falling Boulders; subsurface or surface erosion; subsurface water erosion created by seismic cracks or fissures; noise; and/or dust. - 3.
+A Construction Staging Plan ("CSP," as defined below) is required for all construction activities in Hillside Development Areas.